Together, we can improve health care quality

 - Phase 2: July 27 – August 31, 2015

-As instructed by your remittance advice by code M16, please see the below information regarding payment by the Department of Human Services (DHS) Fee-For-Service for items not covered by the PCO:
+Information about payment by the Department of Human Services (DHS) Fee-For-Service for items not covered by the PCO

 - A Third Party Liability (TPL) record will be created to cover the overlapping period to ensure the PCO is billed for covered services prior to the provider seeking payment from MA via PROMISe™.